-Though I began by doing oil paintings of individual houses (as the author of the article did), I soon found that I was being asked for duplicates... and because I wasn't equipped to make photographic reproductions of my originals, I could fill the reprint orders only by hand-painting duplicates.
+Though I began by doing oil paintings of individual houses (as the author of the article did), I soon found that I was being asked for duplicates.
+That posed a problem: I wasn't equipped to make photographic reproductions of my originals, I could fill the reprint orders only by hand-painting duplicates.

 Therefore, I decided it would make sense to experiment with a medium that lends itself to producing several copies at one time, and I settled on making woodblock prints.
 I also began to concentrate on some of the older houses and commercial buildings around town, because I felt these would generate a greater demand for multiple prints than would contemporary dwellings.

 For my "test case" I selected an abandoned stone icehouse that was built around the turn of the century.
 After sketching and photographing the building from various angles, I carved the blocks I needed and proceeded to print my initial run of 20 four-color woodcuts.

 A friend at the local newspaper did a story on the icehouse, and that was all the advertising it took for me to sell my entire first edition in a hurry.
 (I made one extra copy for the newspaper staff to hang in their office.)